fscdc/Oracle-Pruning-Sanity-Check/README.md

 ```

 ## Updates/News:
+🚩 **News** (Jan.
+2025): We further validated our conclusion in the field of unstructured pruning on ImageNet-scale datasets and released the logs! <br>
 🚩 **News** (Dec.
 2024): Our paper is now available on arXiv! <br>
 🚩 **News** (Nov.
 2024): First release!